 In order for the QLDC Building Inspection team to effectively manage their inspection caseload there are a number of rules and requirements:

 - You must have made a booking for a site inspection so that a specific inspection report can be setup into our tablet based inspection system.

 - It is very important that you request the correct inspection type

 - A copy of the stamped approved plans and specifications must be available on-site when the inspector arrives.
 If they are not, the inspection will be failed

 - A contact person must be nominated for each build project.
 They will be emailed a copy of the inspection report.
 The Inspection Contact Nomination form needs to be completed to formally nominate this person

 - Work cannot proceed past each step until that step has been inspected and approved.

-- All failed inspections must be resolved before further building work can continue.
-No further inspections relevant to the failed area can be booked until the identified problems are resolved
+- All failed inspections must be resolved before further building work relating to the failed result can continue.
+An agreement for conditional continuation of work can be agreed to for building work that is not related to or impacted by the failed result.
+No further inspections relevant to the failed area can be booked until the identified problems are resolved.

 - Inspection bookings for some area of the district (e.g. Glenorchy, Makarora) are restricted to certain days of the week due to the long travel distances.
 We recommend you book well in advance for inspections for these areas.

 QLDC Building Inspectors will identify themselves when on site and carry with them tablets and warrant card to formally confirm their identity.
 A record of the inspection is completed on site by the building officers using a tablet inspection system and a copy of the record can be emailed to a nominated person on site.
 This provides information on what was inspected and the outcome of that inspection.